SIGTechnologies/sigtech-python/CONTRIBUTING.md

 ### Licensing

 Please note that when you submit code changes, your contributions are automatically assumed to be under the same [MIT license](https://github.com/SIGTechnologies/sigtech-python/blob/master/LICENSE) that covers the project.
-If you have any concerns regarding licensing, please reach out to us on [Discord](https://discord.gg/XcVJDYV4k7).

 ### Code Style and Linting